 This is the name of the IceFloe (CompIce = 1) or IceDyn (CompIce = 2) primary input file.
 It is not used if CompIce = 0.

 Output

-This section deals with what can be output from a FAST simulation.
+This section of the primary FAST input file deals with what can be output from a FAST simulation.

 SumPrint: Print summary data to “<RootName>.sum” [T/F]